 - Pete Tracey (lead guitar) – with Pete Tracy Trio

 Band member Bill Dyker was married for a time to Cee Cee Carol.
 The group released one single on the Band Box subsidiary – Valerie.
 Pete Tracey passed away in 2020 – Pete Tracey is a Pop Bop Rock Honor Roll Inductee

 45 – Valerie 2002 – “I Was a Fool” b/w “Too Many Tears”

 Sammy Cee & The Penzmen

 Sammy Cee along with 9 other Band Box artists – is an inductee in the Colorado Country Music Hall of Fame.
-A “Sam Cee” (shown above) released one side on Bell Records budget label – Could this be the same guy?
+A “Sam Cee” (shown below) released one side on Bell Records budget label – Could this be the same guy?